 - Contraceptives with Nonoxynol-9 spermicide

 - Stagnant urine in the bladder.
-You may not be emptying your bladder completely, allowing bad bacteria to grow and fester.
+You may not be emptying your bladder completely, allowing bad bacteria to grow and fester, especially if:

 - If your pelvic or bladder muscles are too tense or too weak

-- If there is any structural anatomic abnormalities that prevent normal urine flow
+- If there are any structural anatomic abnormalities that prevent normal urine flow

 - Bladder and urethra scarring